git-Florp/urbantest1/README.md

 ### Welcome to the Urbanshade OS (website)!
 # CURRENTLY OFFLINE, MOVING TO GIT ON aswdbatch.github.io
 For now: `urbanshade.lovable.dev`

-Is this paid?
+## Is this paid?

 This is not paid in any way, shape, or form.
 You are free to use this as long as you follow the agreement.

-Unofficial agreement
+## Unofficial/mutual agreement

+"Am i allowed to copy this?"
 Short answer: Yes — with respect.
 Please follow these guidelines before using or redistributing any part of this project:
 • 	Attribution: Do not claim the project (or major parts of it) as your own.
 Include a visible attribution line in your fork or derivative work.
 Example: